nichogx/DiscordRoleSync/CONTRIBUTING.md

 ## Getting a Review

 Please make sure you practice good code higiene.
 Make a descriptive merge request and please describe what you have done to test your changes.

+## Versioning

+Please follow semantic versioning: https://semver.org/

+TL;DR: Increment major if it breaks backwards compatibility, minor if adding new features, patch if small refactors and fixes.